Pending Final Approval, Varo Will Be the First All-Mobile National Bank in the History of the United States

 “This is an historic moment and marks the start of a new era in banking,” said Colin Walsh, co-founder and CEO of Varo Money.
 “We founded Varo because we saw that banks weren’t serving the majority of their customers very well, and we wanted to fix that.
 So we decided to build a bank from the ground up with the goal of improving consumers’ financial health through better technology and a more efficient business model.”

 As a national bank, Varo will deliver even more value to consumers compared to traditional banks.
-Varo offers fee-free Bank Accounts, Savings Accounts, and lending products and, with a bank charter, can expand the types of products and services it offers directly to its customers while making loans available in 50 states.
+Varo offers fee-free Bank Accounts, Savings Accounts, and lending products and, with a bank charter, can expand the types of products and services it offers directly to its customers while making personal loans available in 50 states.
 A national bank charter will also allow Varo to streamline operations, lower banking and lending costs further, and increase the pace of customer-focused innovation.

 Mobile-only banking with a mission